reginacastrovilli/DNNkit/README.md

 This script takes the input .root files and converts them into .pkl files.

 # Step 2) buildDataset.py
 This script takes the .pkl files created at the previous step, selects only relevant (user-defined) variables and combines them into one data frame.
 Events are shuffled in the output data frame and a new signal/background flag is associated to each one of them.
-The "DSID" value is converted into the corresponding mass value, according to the map stored in data/DSIDMap_2lep.txt.
+The "DSID" value is converted into the corresponding mass value, according to the map stored in DSIDtoMass.txt.
 3 input flags can be specified:
 - analysis (-a): type of analysis ('merged' or 'resolved')
 - channel (-c): the channel considered ('ggF' or 'VBF')